INSPIRE. ENGAGE. ENTERTAIN.

 My on-call extended family of post-production professionals offer assistant editing, color-grading, sound design and sound mixing to make working here a world-class center for creative and technical excellence.

-Just 3 short blocks from the "L" train in the heart of the artistic warehouse/lofted artist district of Morgantown/Bushwick.
+Just 1 short block from the "2 or 5" or 3 blocks from the Q/B line in quiet lush Prospect Lefferts Gardens.
 My studio is a 15 minute ride from New York's Union Square and an easy connection to multiple Brooklyn nexus.

 The spacious 800 square-foot live/work studio includes:

-- Courtesy guest Mac Book Pro laptop for in-house use
+Courtesy guest Mac iPad Air with keyboard for in-house use

 Up to your ears in brilliant footage with your narrative feature and your awards speech ret-to-go, just need a fearless editor with a keen sense of story and character development who can be ruthless with the shears?
 Planning your independent Sundance-bound doc feature and looking to get key personnel in place?
 I LOVE planning ahead!
 Can’t even get the paper edit down?
 Don’t panic.
 I’ll help you figure out a story structure and shape your footage to build a powerful story with compelling, relatable characters.
 Here are a couple of ways we can work together:

 Editing, starting from raw material or re-working.

 - We develop a dynamic structure for your film, factoring in all essential elements, map the narrative progression from start to finish together, then I work independently or with you in the studio to make your film a thing of beauty, even if it was already decent.